Causal Discovery via Quantile Partial Effect: QPE for Causal Discovery

 \citet{Xi2025} introduced the concept of causal velocity to generalize FCM-based bivariate causal discovery.
 Consider a Markovian causal mechanism $Y=f(\bm{X},U)$, where $f$ is strictly monotonic w.r.t. $U$.
 The term $f(\bm{x}',u(\bm{x},y))$ is referred to as the counterfactual outcome (or SCM flow), where $u=(f(\bm{x},\cdot))^{-1}$.
 Causal velocity is then defined as $\nabla_{\bm{x}}f(\bm{x},u)$.
 According to \citep{Nasr-Esfahany2023}, under these assumptions, the counterfactual outcome is identifiable from the observational distribution, meaning causal velocity is independent of the exogenous distribution.
 In fact, we find

 \begin{restatable}[Causal Velocity is QPE]{proposition}{qpecv} $\bm{\psi}_{Y\mid\bm{X}}=\nabla_{\bm{x}}f(\bm{x},u)=-\nabla_{\bm{x}}u/\partial_yu$, a.e. \end{restatable}

-According to the Causal Hierarchy Theory \citep{Bareinboim2022}, this implies that causal velocity, a counterfactual quantity, can ``collapse" entirely into an observational quantity, despite its definition through counterfactual concepts.
-In contrast to causal velocity, QPE does not require monotonic mechanisms or the Markov assumption—it is solely determined by the observational distribution.
-Specific examples are provided in \cref{app:a_example}.
+According to the Causal Hierarchy Theory \citep{Bareinboim2022}, this implies that causal velocity, a counterfactual quantity, can ``collapse" entirely into an observational quantity, despite its definition through counterfactual concepts. {In contrast to causal velocity, QPE does not require monotonic mechanisms or the Markov assumption.
+Its definition (\cref{def:qpe}) and cause-effect identifiability (\cref{ssec:identify}) depend solely on the observational distribution. \rebuttalmodify{Modified in response to ``Common Questions: Q1''}}

 \citet{Xi2025} also found a PDE relationship between causal velocity and the score function, based on the SCM flow and the continuity equation.
 This PDE naturally applies to QPE due to their equivalence.
 In fact, by directly taking the partial derivative of the implicit function defined in \cref{prop:qpe-from-cdf}, we can derive this equation: